davidgiven/cpm65/README.md

 graphics, sound, etc. In addition, I have extended the error reporting, added support for case-insensitive keywords (simply because Atari BASIC traditionally requires upper case but most CP/M-65 platforms don't have caps lock keys!), and fairly crudely added file I/O support.
 There is no screen editor.
+It is (should be) binary compatible with Atari BASIC, although programs using Atari features which aren't supported will of course not run.

 It is currently rather fragile with a number of known (and, probably, unknown) bugs.
 Please [file bug reports](https://github.com/davidgiven/cpm65/issues/new)!